 Step 1: Install PrintableCal

-PrintableCal can be installed on Windows 10, 8.1, 8, 7, Vista, and XP.
-It requires Microsoft Excel and/or Word 2007 or later.
+PrintableCal can be installed on Windows 10, 8.1, 8, 7, and Vista.
+It requires Microsoft Excel, Word, or PowerPoint 2007 or later.
 It's compatible with both 32-bit and 64-bit versions.
 To install PrintableCal, click the button below.

 Step 2: Create a Calendar

-After installing PrintableCal, start either Excel or Word.
+After installing PrintableCal, start Excel, Word, or PowerPoint.
 A PrintableCal tab will be on the ribbon.
-To create a calendar, click the Create Calendar button on the ribbon.
+To create a calendar, click the Create Calendar button on the PrintableCal tab.
 Pick the desired template style and settings.
 Click the Next button and then (optionally) add or select the desired calendar data sources.
-These sources could be holiday calendars or your schedule defined in other calendar software such as Google Calendar, Outlook, or VueMinder.
 Click the Done button after the desired data sources have been selected.

 Step 3: Add a Color-Coded Legend